Pauan/ar/lib/nuit/README.md

 ---

-The Unicode byte order mark `U+FEFF` is invalid everywhere except as the first character in the file.
+The Unicode byte order mark `U+FEFF` is invalid everywhere except as the first character in the stream.
 It is used for encoding and is an implementation detail.
-Thus, it has no effect on indentation, etc.
+Thus, it has no effect on indentation, is not included in the string, etc.

 ---